Shimla: Climate

 The average temperature during summer is between 16 and 25 C, and between 3 and 11 C in winter.
 Monthly precipitation varies between 13.6 mm in November and 350 mm in August.
 It is typically around 45 mm per month during winter and spring, and around 190 mm in June as the monsoon approaches.

 The average total annual precipitation is 1487 mm, which is much less than most other hill stations but still much heavier than on the plains.
 Snowfall in the region, which historically has taken place in December, has lately (over the last fifteen years) been happening in January or early February every year.

 The maximum snowfall received in recent times was 38.6 cm on 18 January 2013.
 On two consecutive days (17 and 18 January 2013), the town received 63.6 cm of snow.

+On the weekend of 12–13 August 2023, torrential rains attributed to climate change caused major landslides in Shimla, killing at least 57 people.
+These were part of the 2023 North India floods.